revood/manor-wp-theme/readme.txt

 == Description ==

 Manor Theme is for bloggers who create engaging content.
-The neatly spaced out layout structure will keep your content at the forefront of user’s attention.
+With neatly spaced out layout structure, your content will be the main focus for your audience.
 Manor theme is responsive and Gutenberg ready.